freshtvnl/website/content/pages/mascot-animation/index.nl.md

       ## ***More than just an animation***

       Besides being experts in animation, we also offer interactive leaflets and tours.
 Wondering what that is?
-Check one of our portfolio examples on the right.
+Check one of our portfolio examples on the left.
 Interactive leaflets let you combine text, audio, video and animation to tell your brand's story.
 The sky's the limit!
     displaymedia: iframe
     iframe:
       source: https://projects.ivorystudio.net/embed/projects/AU4dDYT_VFMk